dragoncoder047/blog/aaaa/python/betterthanjs.md

 structor
 ```

 Well, I'll be!
 Really??
 Python would allow this.
-I thought Javascript was a duck-typed language which would allow this.
+I thought Javascript was a duck-typed language which would similarly allow this.

 Oh well...